Craigson/FundamentalsOfComputing/README.md

 What is y now equal to?
 If you said 43, you're correct.
 Even though x now equals 5, when y was assigned, x equaled 42, so y will stay at 43, regardless of what x is assigned to afterwards.

-Let's look at another block of code
+Let's look at another block of code:

 ~~~~
 int x;